SanCasia/sancasia_zero-core/README.md

   }
 }
 ```
-Now that our system requests a "complex" entity it seems to be the right time to write a entity factory:
+Now that our system requests a "complex" entity, it seems to be the right time to write an entity factory:
 ``` typescript
 class HelloWorldEntityFactory
 {